Use Your Hands to Touch a Heart

 No need to apply if you’re afraid to get close.

-I was only there as a spectator.
+It’s been a few years ago, but I still remember it clearly.
+I was there that day as a proud fan.
 My daughter was singing with her grandfather’s Butterbean Band at this assisted living facility.
-It housed a family friend so we had double reasons to attend this day’s performance.
+It housed a family friend, giving me double reasons to attend this day’s performance.

-I can’t help but watch the workers when I visit homes for the elderly like this.
+I can’t help but watch the workers when I visit homes like this for the elderly and disabled.

-It may be the patients and family who pay the money, but it’s the everyday-worker who keeps things humming.
+It may be the patients and family who pay the bills, but it’s the everyday workers who keep things humming.

-- It’s the young nurse who makes rounds with her little cups of pills specific to each resident.
+• It’s the nurse who makes rounds with her little cups of pills, each specific to a resident.

-And it’s the girl who goes into each room to empty individual hampers, then washes, dries and separates each article of clothing, tiptoeing back into rooms to return each piece to the right drawer and closet where it belongs.
+And it’s the young woman who goes into each room to empty individual hampers, washes and dries and separates each article of clothing, then tiptoes back into rooms to return each item to the right drawer and closet where it belongs.

 You can’t hold down these jobs without using your hands—to move, to work, to love.